Texas House Member

 Biography

 A lifelong resident of Harris County, Briscoe’s Texas roots run deeper than most.
-Named Briscoe in honor of a family surname Briscoe, his lineal ancestor, Andrew Briscoe fought in the Texian Army and was a signor of the Texas Declaration of Independence.
+Named Briscoe in honor of a family surname Briscoe, his lineal ancestor, Andrew Briscoe fought in the Texian Army and was a signer of the Texas Declaration of Independence.

-Briscoe grew up in a working class home in Deer Park.
-The son of a plant operator and occupational nurse, he was taught the value of hard work and a strong commitment to his community.
-Briscoe worked his way through college and law school where he earned a Bachelor's Degree from the University of Houston-Downtown and a Doctorate of Jurisprudence from South Texas College of Law.
-Currently, Briscoe owns and operates the Law Office of Briscoe Cain, PLLC.
+The son of a refinery operator, Briscoe grew up in a working class home in Deer Park where he was taught the value of hard work and a strong commitment to his family and community.
+A graduate of Deer Park High School, Briscoe attended San Jacinto College.
+He then went on to earn a Bachelor's Degree from the University of Houston-Downtown and a Doctorate of Jurisprudence from South Texas College of Law.
+Currently, Briscoe owns and operates the Law Office of Briscoe Cain, PLLC and serves the State of Texas as a Captain in the Texas State Guard.

 Residente del condado de Harris por mucho tiempo, las raíces de Briscoe en Texas son más profundas que la mayoría.
 Le llamaron Briscoe en honor al apellido de la familia Briscoe.
 Su ancestro lineal, Andrew Briscoe, luchó en el Ejército Texano y firmó la Declaración de la Independencia de Texas.